PhGK/ProteinNetworkLRP/README.md

 # ProteinNetworkLRP
-Predicting patient-level proteomic networks by explainable artificial intelligence
+Predicting patient-level proteomic networks by explainable artificial intelligence [Keyl, Bockmayr et al](https://www.nature.com/articles/s41698-022-00278-4)

 This repository contains all data and code related to our manuscript 'Predicting patient-level proteomic networks by explainable artificial intelligence'.
 It allows the replication of all experiments and provides users with a python class to predict networks for individual samples for their own data.